Use these tips for what to buy when your finances are tight, so you can stretch a $20 grocery budget for the week.

-Frozen Vegetables- If you stick with the basics like peas, green beans , and corn, frozen vegetables are usually cheaper than fresh and have more nutrients and less sodium than canned vegetable for often the same price.
-They work well in casseroles, soups and as a side.
+Frozen Vegetables- If you stick with the basics like peas, green beans, and corn, frozen vegetables are usually cheaper than fresh and have more nutrients and less sodium than a can vegetable for often the same price.
+They work well in casseroles, soups and as a side dish.

 Canned Tomato Puree- I buy this all the time for many things and at places like Costco, you can get a gallon can of it for around $3.
 You can make a huge pot of spaghetti sauce or chili and use the leftovers for another meal.